klhi3/code-quiz/README.md

 ## Description

- THis porject is create a Time Quiz powered by JavaScript code, HTML,CSS, and API
+ This porject is a Timed Quiz powered by JavaScript code, HTML,CSS, and API

  ## Run
-To view this project, click [Password Generator](https://klhi3.github.io/code-quiz/)
+To view this project, click [Code Quiz](https://klhi3.github.io/code-quiz/)

 ## Features

+Answer questions under timer and save my score

 ## Portfolio